derhuerst/berlin-gtfs-rt-server/readme.md

 A Docker image [is available as `derhuerst/berlin-gtfs-rt-server`](https://hub.docker.com/r/derhuerst/berlin-gtfs-rt-server).

-*Note:* The Docker image *dies not* contain Redis, PostgreSQL & NATS.
+*Note:* The Docker image *does not* contain Redis, PostgreSQL & NATS.
 You need to configure access to them using the environment variables documented above (e.g. `NATS_STREAMING_URL`).

 ```shell
 export BBOX='{"north": 52.52, "west": 13.36, "south": 52.5, "east": 13.39}'